-The Group mainly exposes to currency of Renminbi, which are arising from relevant group entities' foreign currency denominated monetary assets and liabilities for the Group's operating activities.
+The Group mainly exposes to the Renminbi currency, arising from relevant group entities' foreign currency denominated monetary assets and liabilities for the Group's operating activities.

 The Group currently does not have a foreign currency hedging policy to eliminate the currency exposures.
 However, the management monitors the related foreign currency exposure closely and will consider hedging significant foreign currency exposures should the need arise.